ideeli/ideeli-statsd/README.md

   conf.port      = 8125                      # default value
   conf.yaml_file = '/etc/statsd_config.yaml' # default value

-  node_type   = conf.node_type   # calling an undefined means that
+  # calling an undefined method means that you're referencing a yaml
+  # key's value. this allows you to add/remove keys in the yaml file and
+  # simply call on those values for additional namespacing here in
+  # environment.rb.
+  node_type   = conf.node_type
-  fqdn        = conf.fqdn        # you're referencing a yaml key's value application = conf.application
+  fqdn        = conf.fqdn
+  application = conf.application

+  # any metrics will be logged in each of the defined namespaces.
+  # namespaces defaults to an empty list which would log the metric
+  # once, un-namespaced.
   conf.namespaces << [node_type, 'host', fqdn, application].compact.join('.')
   conf.namespaces << [node_type, 'app', application].compact.join('.')
 end